 - Yield to all oncoming traffic whenever you’re attempting a left turn.

 - Don’t tailgate vehicles in front of you.

 Contact Graham Scofield Injury Lawyers Today

 If you were injured in a car accident that wasn’t your fault, you should immediately contact an Atlanta car accident lawyer.
-The lawyers at Allen & Scofield Injury Lawyers, LLC have helped their clients recover millions of dollars in car and truck accident cases.
+The lawyers at Graham Scofield Injury Lawyers have helped their clients recover millions of dollars in car and truck accident cases.
 We’re glad to help you, as well.